scheidelg/deskbackup/pages/scripting_and_programming/hexdiff.md

     - Converting hexadecimal output to binary.

- - Performing basic analysis on extracted content including:
+ - Tips on performing basic analysis on extracted content including:

     - Conversion of the extracted content to ASCII text or binary content.

-    - Least-significant bit (LSB analysis) for hidden content.
+    - Least-significant bit (LSB) analysis to extract hidden content.

- - Extracting or examining extra bytes from one of the two files, when one file is larger than the other.
+ - Tips on extracting or examining extra bytes from one of the two files, when one file is larger than the other.

  - Example use cases: